llpeterson/data/multimedia.md

 streams purely in software—modern processors can even decode MPEG streams of high definition video (HDTV).

-### Other Video Encoding Standards
+### Video Encoding Standards

+We conclude by noting that MPEG is an evolving standard of significant complexity.
+This complexity comes from a desire to give the encoding algorithm every possible degree of freedom in how it encodes a given video stream, resulting in different video transmission rates.
+It also comes from the evolution of the standard over time, with the Moving Picture Experts Group working hard to retain backwards compatibility (e.g., MPEG-1, MPEG-2, MPEG-4).
+What we describe in this book is the essential ideas underlying MPEG-based compression, but certainly not all the intricacies involved in an international standard.

-We conclude by noting that MPEG is not by any means the only standard available for encoding video.
+What's more, MPEG is not the only standard available for encoding video.
 For example, the ITU-T has also defined the *H series* for encoding real-time multimedia data.
 Generally, the H series includes standards for video, audio, control, and multiplexing (e.g., mixing audio, video, and data onto a single bit stream).
-Within the series, H.261 and H.263 are the first- and second-generation video encoding standards.
-Unlike early versions of MPEG, which is targeted at bit rates on the order of 1.5 Mbps, H.261 and H.263 are targeted at lower speeds.
-Designed for the Integrated Services Digital Network (ISDN) standards, they support video over links with bandwidth available in 64-kbps increments.
+Within the series, H.261 and H.263 were the first- and second-generation video encoding standards.
 In principle, both H.261 and H.263 look a lot like MPEG: They use DCT, quantization, and interframe compression.
 The differences between H.261/H.263 and MPEG are in the details.

-In fact, the newer H.264 standard is also part of the MPEG-4 standard.
-As video become supported on more and more devices ranging from small-screen devices connected over low-bandwidth cellular wireless links to large TVs connected to high-bandwidth fiber links, there is likely to be more demand for innovation and new standards in this space.
+Today, a partnership between the ITU-T and the MPEG group has lead to the joint H.264/MPEG-4 standard, which is used for both Blu-ray Discs and by many popular streaming sources (e.g., YouTube, Vimeo).

 ## Transmitting MPEG over a Network